najah-naaji/mlops-miniworkshop/lab-00-environment-setup-automated/README.md

 ## Provisioning a lab environment
 Before proceeding make sure that you have access to a GCP project.
-Your account must be assigned to the project **Owner** or **Editor** role.
+Your account must be assigned to the project **Owner** role.

 Although you can run the below commands from any workstation configured with *Google Cloud SDK*, the following instructions have been tested on GCP [Cloud Shell](https://cloud.google.com/shell/).